liuggio/StatsDClientBundle/Resources/doc/advanced.md

 3. `StatsDCollectorService`  calls all the registered collectors that have `StatsCollectorInterface`

-4. `StatsDCollectorService` sends all data to StatsDClientService
+4. `StatsDCollectorService` sends all data to StatsdClientInterface

-5. `StatsDClientService` provides to send to the server
+5. `StatsdClientInterface` provides to send to the server

 6. On Graphite you'll have all data and all that happens in your Symfony2 application